vwood/vwood.github.com/_posts/2012-4-30-channels.md

 ================
 <p class="meta">30 April 2012</p>

-If I must use multiple threads, I communicate with channels.
+If I must use multiple threads, I communicate with channels[^1].
 Channels allow different threads to produce and consume objects in a structured fashion.

 This is also a good demonstration of the difference between a mutex and a semaphore.
 The mutex in the following is used to prevent multiple threads removing items at the same time, or adding them at the same time.
 It would not be necessary if there is only one consumer and one producer.